So you might have noticed that we highkey stan Doctor Who here at TenEighty HQ.

 9. This whole thing is Jake’s childhood dream, and he’s loving every second

 “As a kid, I wanted to be Doctor Who,” Jake says.
 “I wanted to be David Tennant running around in his pinstripe suit, and I wanted to be on the radio.
 So [when we started], the mash of that was freaking my little inner eight-year-old self out!

 “But I think we’re just having fun now.
 I hope it’s not just me – I hope they’re not like, ‘Oh god, we’ve got Jake in today’!
 I think it’s the most important thing, actually – having a team that you enjoy working with, and that they’re behind you.
 If I didn’t have a director and a producer who are so behind me, wanting me to do well, and also being very nurturing with me, I don’t think it would have come out as well as it did.”

 If you’re as much of a fan as us (and Jake), you need this series in your life.
 “It made me almost tear up, at the end of Episode Four, and that was me listening to myself!” he laughs.
 “It made me laugh hysterically through Sylvia’s monologues.
 It’s action-packed, it’s funny, it’s heartfelt.
 It’s brilliant writing, it’s a brilliant guest cast.
 If you like me on YouTube, and you watch Doctor Who, I don’t see what there isn’t to like!”

 So there you have it…

 Nine things you need to know about The Tenth Doctor Chronicles!
 The series will be released as a download on the Big Finish website later this month, and is available to preorder now.
-(So is The Eleventh Doctor Chronicles, which comes out in October.)
+(So is The Eleventh Doctor Chronicles, which comes out later this year.)